 Outwell's Yosemite Falls is ideal for those family camping holidays.
 Packed full of features to help make the most of your holiday.
 Is this the king of family tents?

-The Outwell Yosemite Falls is from one of the leading brands in family camping.
-It is in their top-end Ambiente Collection, and it’s their biggest (and most expensive) family tent in the collection.
+The Outwell Yosemite Falls is by one of the leading brands in family camping.
+It is in their top-end Ambiente Collection, and it's the biggest (and most expensive) family tent in the collection.
 Is this the king of family tents?

 What the Yosemite Falls can do for you...